FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-10.md

 The worse a possible performance value is, the more rarely it is seen in a trial.
 Therefore, the extreme noiseful end of the SUT spectrum is not observable among trial results.

-Furthermore, the extreme noiseless end of the SUT spectrum is unlikely to be observable, this time because some small noise effects are very likely to occur multiple times during a trial.
+Furthermore, the extreme noiseless end of the SUT spectrum is unlikely to be observable, this time because minor noise events almost always occur during each trial, nudging the measured performance slightly below the theoretical maximum.

+{::comment}

+    [MB31]: I don't parse this one.
+Please reword.

+    [VP]: Ok.
+    [MK]: Rephrased.
+Hope it reads better now.

+{:/comment}

 Unless specified otherwise, this document's focus is on the potentially observable ends of the SUT performance spectrum,